Shanidar Cave: Shanidar 1

 During the course of the individual's life, he had suffered a violent blow to the left side of his face, creating a crushing fracture to his left orbit which would have left him partially or totally blind in one eye.
 Research by Ján Lietava shows that the individual exhibits "atypically worn teeth".
-Severe changes to the individuals incisors and a flattened capitulum show additional evidence towards Shanidar 1 suffering from a degenerative disease.
+Severe changes to the individual's incisors and a flattened capitulum show additional evidence towards Shanidar 1 suffering from a degenerative disease.
 Additionally, analysis shows that Shanidar 1 likely suffered from profound hearing loss, as his left ear canal was partially blocked and his right ear canal was completely blocked by exostoses.
 He also suffered from a withered right arm which had been fractured in several places.
 A fracture of the individual's C5 vertebrae is thought to have caused damage to his muscle function (specifically the deltoids and biceps) of the right arm.
 Shanidar 1 healed, but this caused the loss of his lower arm and hand.
 This is thought to be either congenital, a result of childhood disease and trauma, or due to an amputation later in his life.
 The sharp point caused by a distal fracture of the individual's right humerus points towards this theory of amputation.
 If the arm was amputated, this demonstrates one of the earliest signs of surgery on a living individual.
 The arm had healed, but the injury may have caused some paralysis down his right side, leading to deformities in his lower legs and feet.
 Studies show that this individual had suffered from two broken legs.
 This would have resulted in him walking with a pronounced, painful limp.
 These findings in Shanidar 1's skeleton propose that he was unlikely to be able to provide for himself in a Neanderthal society.